Htet-ThuAung/Htet-ThuAung/README.md

 ## 🧠 About Me

-Based in Yangon 🇲🇲, I’m on a mission to become a top-tier Computer Vision engineer by building, learning, and shipping AI solutions that actually matter.
+Based in Yangon 🇲🇲, I’m on a mission to become a top-tier Computer Vision engineer by building, learning, and shipping AI solutions that matter.

 I thrive on creative projects, minimal fluff, and that deep satisfaction when the model *finally converges*.